hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

     * NOTE: Seeking back after reaching end, will bring back the source to be alive.

+  * NOTE: This does mess with action sequence cross-check/analysis logics and can inturn lead to crashing of program currently, as seeking can lead to illogical sequence of events to been seen in a simple minded flow.
+Code may be updated in future to be more forgiving and thus support seeking without crashing, but analysis results would be still messed, unless even more effort is put in the logic.

 * FPS - frames per second